zwiebert/tronferno-fhem/README.md

 # tronferno-fhem

-Control Fernotron with FHEM Server
+Use Fernotron devices with FHEM Server

 ## General